Program Overview

 SOURCE

 Each MPH student is assigned a faculty adviser.
-The role of the adviser is to discuss your academic program and progress including your choice of courses considering your educational and professional goals.
-Your adviser is your first point of contact with the faculty, but students are encouraged to reach out and form relationships with other faculty members as interests evolve.
-A Faculty Directory is available online at https://www.jhsph.edu/faculty/directory/list/.
+The role of the adviser is to discuss the student's academic program and progress including their choice of courses considering their educational and professional goals.
+The student's adviser is their first point of contact with the faculty, but students are encouraged to reach out and form relationships with other faculty members as interests evolve.
+A Faculty Directory is available online.

-Once you are assigned an adviser, you should be proactive in contacting them at least once a term.
-Since faculty advisers are also busy with research studies, lecturing, and frequent travel, the best way to initiate contact is to send your adviser an email to see if you can schedule a time to meet or talk by phone at a mutually convenient time.
+Once a student is assigned an adviser, they should be proactive in contacting them at least once a term.
+Since faculty advisers are also busy with research studies, lecturing, and frequent travel, the best way to initiate contact is to send their adviser an email to see if they can schedule a time to meet or talk by phone at a mutually convenient time.

 Students should use the MPH program office as a source for advice on the day-to-day details of the program, questions regarding program requirements, school policies or administrative procedures.

-For specific questions about academic rules and regulations, especially concerning the grading systems, pass/fail options, and add/drop policies, please consult the JHSPH Student Services website at https://www.jhsph.edu/offices-and-services/student-affairs/records-and-registration/for-current-students.html.
+For specific questions about academic rules and regulations, especially concerning the grading systems, pass/fail options, and add/drop policies, please consult BSPH Academic Policies.

 MPH Executive Board